 What Buyers Are Looking For

 Ultimately, supply and demand drive the value of used vehicles.
-If buyers are looking for hybrid vehicles over gasoline-only cars, value for hybrids increases.
+If buyers are looking for hybrid vehicles over gasoline-only cars, the value of hybrids increases.
 If a certain color falls out of favor, a car may end up being worth less than an otherwise identical model in a different hue.

 How to Prepare Your Car and Your Expectations